wernejm/ECE434/hw08/ReadMe.md

 5.4 Controlling the PWM Frequency

 I went through the example & reported my results below.
-To run this code, navigate to the "PWM_Frequency" subdirectory, then run ./shared_setup.sh and run "make TARGET=pwm4.pru0.c"
+To run this code, navigate to the "PWM_Frequency" subdirectory, then run ./pwm_setup.sh and run "make TARGET=pwm4.pru0.c"

 Questions: What output pins are being driven?
 What's the highest frequency you can get with four channels?
 Is there jitter?
 Run the pwm-test.c program to change the on and off times.
 Does it work?

+In the code provided for pwm4.pru0.c, MAXCH is set to 4, which means channels 0, 1, 2, and 3 are being used as outputs (these correspond to P9_31, P9_30, P9_29, and P9_28 respectively).
+I set the delays to 1 on and 1 off, and I was able to get a maximum frequency of about 735 kHz.
+However, the distances between each pulse are not equal, so the waveform isn't exactly periodic, so there is some jitter with this signal (I have a picture of the oscilloscope on my phone).

+I then modified the pwm-test.c code to have the countOn be equal to 2 and countOff equal to 5 for each channel.
+After saving, making the file, and running pwm-test.out, the oscilloscope shows that the output signal's on/off times did indeed change as a result of the code.
+To see this, run "make TARGET=pwm-test" and then "sudo ./pwm-test.out".

 5.9 Reading an Input at Regular Intervals

 I went through the example & reported how fast the code could transfer the info from input to output (P9_31).
-To run the code, navigate to the "Input_Regular_Intervals" subdirectory, then run ./input_setup.sh, then run ./input.c to actually write values from input to the output.
+To run the code, navigate to the "Input_Regular_Intervals" subdirectory, then run ./input_setup.sh, then run "make TARGET=input.pru0" to actually write values from input to the output.

 Questions: Use a function generator and an oscilloscope to see how fast the code can transfer the input to the output.

+The function generator only goes up to 12.5 MHz, and the oscilloscope reading at the output accurately reads 12.5 MHz.
+As a result, the input.pru0.c code toggles at a minimum speed of 12.5 MHz.